Part A Hospitalization

 Medicare Supplements are plans that work with Original Medicare and pay part or all of what Original Medicare doesn’t cover.

-Plan F appears to be the most popular plan (Plan F & C are being grandfathered in 2020 and will no longer be available.
+Plan F appears to be the most popular plan (Plan F, High Deductible F & C are being grandfathered in 2021 and will no longer be available.
 Anyone on those plans may keep them.)
-If you are Medicare eligible prior to 2020 you can buy Plan F or C after January of 2020.
+If you had any of these plans prior to 1/1/2020 you can keep them.

 With Plan F, when you visit a provider you need your Original Medicare card and your Medicare Supplement card.
 All Medicare approved services are covered without any payments from you.
-Also, all excess charges are covered in Plan F.
+Also, all excess charges that Medicare disallows are covered in Plan.

-There is also a high deductible Plan F. It is priced well under $75 but has a deductible in 2017 of $2000.
-You pay the $2000 and the plan pays everything else for the calendar year.
+There is also a high deductible Plan F, & G. Their pricing varies by carrier.
+The deductible for 2021 is $2370.
+You pay the first $2370 and the plan pays everything else for the calendar year.

 Some carriers offer a G Plan.
-The G Plan has the Part B deductible which for 2017 is $183.00 annually.
+The G Plan has the Part B deductible which for 2021 is $203 annually.
 Once that deductible is satisfied, there are no other charges.
-The difference in premium between Plan F & G is around $30-45 per month.
-It is anticipated that once Plans C & F exit the market that Plan G will become the plan of choice.
+The difference in premium between Plan F & G is around $30-50 per month, depending upon the carrier.
+It is anticipated that once Plans C & F & High Deductible F exit the market that Plan G will become the plan of choice.
+Remember those that have Plan C, F or High Deductible F can keep it.

 Plan N has 3 charges.
-The 1st is the annual Part B deductible of $183; then Doctor Visits are $20.
-(Remember that the Doctor has to take Medicare Assignment of benefits or the Doctor can bill you what Medicare doesn’t pay.)
+The 1st is the annual Part B deductible of $203; then Doctor Visits are $20.
+(Remember that the Doctor will have to take Medicare Assignment of benefits or the Doctor can bill you what Medicare doesn’t pay.)
 Lastly, emergency room services are $50 and waived if you are admitted.
 All other services are covered at 100%.
 The cost difference between Plan F and Plan N are about $50-$70 per month.
-Some Plan N’s in Nevada are guaranteed issue while others are not.
+Some Plan N’s in Nevada are guaranteed issued while others are not.

 Since Medicare Supplements do not cover prescription medications, you will need a separate drug plan.